chandana341/DSCapstone/README.md

 <code><img height="30" src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/05/Scikit_learn_logo_small.svg/1280px-Scikit_learn_logo_small.svg.png"></code>
 <code><img height="30" src="https://raw.githubusercontent.com/pytorch/pytorch/39fa0b5d0a3b966a50dcd90b26e6c36942705d6d/docs/source/_static/img/pytorch-logo-dark.svg"></code>

+## Architecture
+AgriAdvisor is built as a web application with a modular architecture, allowing for easy integration of various components.
+The core components include the web application, machine learning models for crop recommendations and disease predictions, and an interactive chatbot powered by OpenAI GPT.

+## Technologies Used
+Web Development
+The frontend of AgriAdvisor is developed using HTML, CSS, and JavaScript.
+The application leverages a responsive and intuitive user interface to enhance user experience.
+It incorporates modern web development practices, including client-side rendering for dynamic content updates.

+Machine Learning Models
+Crop Recommendations
+AgriAdvisor utilizes machine learning models for personalized crop recommendations.
+The following models are employed:

+Support Vector Machine (SVM): SVM is used for classifying crops based on features such as soil type, climate, and geographical location.
+It excels in handling complex decision boundaries.

+XGBoost: XGBoost is employed to enhance the precision of crop recommendations.
+This gradient boosting algorithm is effective in optimizing decision trees and improving predictive accuracy.

+Disease Predictions
+Disease prediction is accomplished using a convolutional neural network (CNN) based on the ResNet architecture.
+This model is trained on a diverse dataset of crop disease images, enabling accurate identification of diseases from input images.

+Chatbot Integration
+AgriAdvisor integrates an interactive chatbot using OpenAI GPT.
+The chatbot enhances user engagement by providing instant responses to user queries.
+The technical implementation involves making API calls to the OpenAI GPT API, sending user queries, and processing the model-generated responses.

 ## How to use 💻
 - Crop Recommendation system ==> enter the corresponding Soil type and location then the algorithm will suggest the best crops that can be grown in the field.
 Refer [this website](https://www.gardeningknowhow.com/garden-how-to/soil-fertilizers/fertilizer-numbers-npk.htm) for more information.